 Independence of Directors.
 To assist our Board in determining the independence of each director, our Board has adopted categorical Standards for Determining Director Independence, a copy of which is attached to this Proxy Statement as Exhibit A and available on our website at www.emcorgroup.com.
 To be considered independent, our Board must affirmatively determine that the director has no material relationship with us.
-Our Board has determined that nine of our ten current directors are independent, including all members of the Audit Committee of our Board, which we refer to as the "Audit Committee," and the Corporate Governance Committee, as the term "independent" is defined by the listing standards of the New York Stock Exchange and all applicable rules and regulations of the Securities and Exchange Commission, and in the case of the Compensation Committee, for purposes of Rule 162(m) of the Internal Revenue Code of 1986, as amended.
+Our Board has determined that nine of our ten current directors are independent, including all members of the Audit Committee of our Board, which we refer to as the "Audit Committee," the Compensation and Personnel Committee of our Board, which we refer to as the "Compensation Committee," and the Corporate Governance Committee, as the term "independent" is defined by the listing standards of the New York Stock Exchange and all applicable rules and regulations of the Securities and Exchange Commission, and in the case of the Compensation Committee, for purposes of Rule 162(m) of the Internal Revenue Code of 1986, as amended.
 Our nine independent directors are: John W. Altmeyer, Ronald L. Johnson, David H. Laidley, Carol P. Lowe, M. Kevin McEvoy, William P. Reid, Steven B. Schwarzwaelder, Robin Walker-Lee and Rebecca A. Weyenberg.
 Anthony J. Guzzi, our Chairman, President and Chief Executive Officer, is not independent.